trustedsec/SysmonCommunityGuide/Sysmon.md

 ## Registry Actions

-Sysmon has the capability to monitor for three major actions against Registry
+Sysmon has the capability to monitor for three major actions against the Registry

 * **EventID 12** - Registry object added or deleted